Squiggleyy/flask-k8s-deploy/README.md

 # flask-k8s-deploy
-Deploys a basic flask app to Minikube, configured with Kustomize for future EKS/AKS support.
+Run the deploy.sh bash script to deploy a basic flask app to Minikube.
+The app is configured with Kustomize for future EKS/AKS support.